Skip to content

 etymology

-The term capitalist, meaning an owner of capital, appears earlier than the term capitalism and dates to the mid-17th century.
-Capitalism is derived from capital, which evolved from capitale, a late Latin word based on caput, meaning head—which is also the origin of chattel and cattle in the sense of movable property only much later to refer only to livestock.
-Capitale emerged in the 12th to 13th centuries to refer to funds, stock of merchandise, sum of money or money carrying interest.
-By 1283, it was used in the sense of the capital assets of a trading firm and was often interchanged with wealth, money, funds, goods, assets & property
+The term capitalist, meaning an owner of capital, appeared earlier than the term capitalism and dates to the mid-17th century.
+The word capitalism is derived from capital, which evolved from capitale.
+The Latin word capitale emerged in the 12th and 13th centuries to refer to funds, a stock of merchandise, or a sum of money earning interest.
+By 1283, it was being used in the sense of the capital assets of a trading firm and was often interchanged with terms like wealth, money, funds, goods, assets, and property.

 is not for capitalism